jason-kerney/blog/_drafts/2021-09-10-the-spread-of-others.md

 ## The Other Enemy

 When someone or someones who has become "the other" and then is perceived as getting in the way of our effectiveness, it becomes easy to declare them "the enemy."
-After all only an enemy would _want_ us to fail.
+After all, only an enemy would _want_ us to fail.
 Only an enemy would get in our way.

 This is the road to [Moral Disengagement](https://en.wikipedia.org/wiki/Moral_disengagement).
 Declaring someone our enemy gives us moral high-ground and allows us to be combative.
 The issue with Moral Disengagement is the real issue of othering.
 It is what leads to the worst behaviors toward another individual.